proflamyt/300days-of-hacking/Topic53/README.md

 # HTTP request smuggling

+Two Important Header to Take Note Of:

+- Content-Length
+- Transfer-Encoding

 ### TE (Transfer Encoding)
 After sending the headers and the Transfer-Encoding: chunked declaration, the server sends the response body in a series of chunks.
 Each chunk begins with the size of the chunk, in hexadecimal, followed by a CRLF (Carriage Return and Line Feed) sequence.
 Then comes the chunk data, followed by another CRLF.
 Here's an example of what a chunk might look like: